theacodes/kicanvas/docs/docs/home.md

 > Do I need to use a plugin to show my files in KiCanvas

 Nope, not at all.
-KiCanvas reads KiCAD files directly.
+KiCanvas reads KiCad files directly.

-> Are you going to support KiCAD 7 features?
+> Are you going to support KiCad 7 features?
 Custom fonts?

 Yes.
-I'm actively working on bringing KiCanvas up to parity with KiCanvas 7, including custom fonts.
-For the time being, KiCAD 7 files should parse and load in KiCanvas, however, KiCanvas may not render some KiCAD 7 features correctly.
+I'm actively working on bringing KiCanvas up to parity with KiCad 7, including custom fonts.
+For the time being, KiCad 7 files should parse and load in KiCanvas, however, KiCanvas may not render some KiCad 7 features correctly.

 > Will KiCanvas support something like [InteractiveHtmlBom]?

 Yes, KiCanvas will eventually let you view PCBs in "Assembly guide" mode.
-This won't require any extra KiCAD plugins or anything.
+This won't require any extra KiCad plugins or anything.

 [InteractiveHtmlBom]: https://github.com/openscopeproject/InteractiveHtmlBom